-How to Know the Best Way to Invest for Yourself
+How to Choose the Best Way to Invest for Yourself

 Do you like to analyze and research data or do you prefer the "set-it-and-forget it" approach?
 Do you like to be involved in processes or do you prefer to plant seeds and watch things grow from a distance?
 Does it take luck or skill (or both) to outperform the major market indexes?
 Do you find yourself getting excited about gains but anxious about losses?
 Are you a do-it-yourselfer or might you feel better using an advisor?